Ess91/react-ecommerce/README.md

    1. Download it through the Github CLI - More information on [Github CLI](https://cli.github.com/)

-   Once you've found a suitable folder on your local computer for your forked repository, you can now customise it and make it your own.
+   Once you've found a suitable folder on your local computer for your forked repository,

+2. Install all dependecies listed in the ```package.json``` file
+   you can now customise it and make it your own.